The Scholarship System

 A Question of Ethics

 There is a lot of debate surrounding the ethical implications of double deposits during college decision time.
-Some argue that placing two deposits may deny another student entry into a school since the space is effectively reserved for your child.
+Some argue that placing two deposits may deny another deserving student entry into a school since the space is effectively reserved for your child.

 Others say it isn’t fair to the school that isn’t chosen since they might not have a student actually fill that spot.
-Additionally, it makes it hard for them to anticipate exactly how many students will be in the incoming class.
+Additionally, it makes it hard for them to anticipate exactly how many students will be in the incoming freshman class.

-However, the vast majority don’t consider a double deposit unethical in the case of students who are wait-listed at one school and want to hedge their bets.
+However, the vast majority don’t consider a double deposit unethical in the case of students who are wait-listed at more than one school and want to hedge their bets.
 Since they often won’t know before college decision time arrives whether they will be accepted to their preferred school, it is considered an accepted practice in that scenario.

 Legal Implications